-Student Sunrise held more than 60 discovery meetings with WashU system stakeholders and found approximately 80+ systems that need to exchange data with Workday Student.
-Each of these systems require at least one integration for a total of approximately 240 integrations.
-During these meetings, we also determined which systems will not need to connect with Workday Student.
+Following more than 60 discovery meetings with WashU system stakeholders, the Student Sunrise team determined that 80+ systems need to exchange data with Workday.
+Each of these systems requires at least one integration for a total of 240+ integrations.

 Exploring integrations

-Some downstream systems will need refactoring, or updating, to send to or receive data from Workday Student.
-The updates include but are not limited to: changing a system’s business logic; changing a system’s technical design; or adding, removing or merging database fields or tables.
+Some downstream systems will need refactoring, or updating, to send to or receive data from Workday.
+These updates may include changing a system’s business logic, changing a system’s technical design, or adding, removing or merging database fields or tables.

 What are the types of integrations and how do they work?